HorusSoftwareUY/MaterialDesignControlsPlugin/README.md

 MaterialDesignControls Plugin for Xamarin Forms is a collection of Xamarin.Forms controls that apply the [Material Design Guidelines](https://material.io/design/components/selection-controls.html)

+## Material Design 3
+We are migrating to [Material Design 3](https://m3.material.io/)!

+Start using the latest features in your existing product.

+## Demo

 <img src="https://github.com/HorusSoftwareUY/MaterialDesignControlsPlugin/blob/master/screenshots/Controls_Final.gif" width="300">

 ## Controls Index